Utilizing Stay Interviews to Reduce Turnover

-As the workforce continues to struggle after the onset of COVID, it’s more important than ever to utilize stay interviews to hold onto the staff we have.
+As the labor workforce continues to struggle after the COVID pandemic, it’s more important than ever to utilize relevant and targeted stay interview questions to hold onto the staff we have.
 Companies have started to get creative, looking for ways to decrease turnover rates.
 Some have opted to continue remote or hybrid work for their employees, while others have adopted stay interviews.
 Others have gone one step further by decreasing their requirements and looking for employees in industries where they might not have just a few years ago.

 Many have dubbed the economic instability as “The Great Resignation,” with both job openings and resignations at all-time highs just a few months ago.
 The question becomes, how do we stop employees from leaving?
 The answer might very well be to communicate with them consistently and well before they consider leaving.
 In other words, create an environment that is welcoming, open, and educational for both employee and employer.
 Add in the element of stay interviews, and you might be on your way to stability.

 It is common knowledge that our employees are the backbone of our company, yet little is often done to ensure that backbone remains strong, which is partly why “The Great Resignation” continues to blast full steam ahead.
 Something snapped when COVID happened, but evidence shows it was in the works before 2020.